JoostPeters106/Single_agent_Research_UVT_Masterthesis/README.md

 # Brightwave Sales Prioritization Lab

-This project provides a minimal, production-ready multi-agent web application for an academic experiment studying interaction styles for sales decision-support.
-The tool helps Brightwave Solutions sales employees decide which customers to contact first, powered by a structured recommendation flow across multiple agents.
+This project provides a minimal, production-ready web application for an academic experiment studying interaction styles for sales decision-support.
+The tool helps Brightwave Solutions sales employees decide which customers to contact first, powered by a validation gate and a single recommendation agent.

 ## Features

 - **Validator Gate**: Confirms the user prompt is aligned with the case before any model call.
-- **Agent Timeline**: Transparent, sequential cards that show the initial recommendation, controller feedback, and the final revision.
+- **Agent Timeline**: Transparent cards that show the validation status and the recommender's response.
 - **Dataset Visibility**: Toggleable 10×12 customer dataset used for reasoning.
 - **Model Abstraction**: Central helper injects the required system context and calls the Google Generative Language API.
 - **Fairness & Transparency**: Every response cites the exact fields used.